Children's Hospital is part of the UPMC family.

 To find a pediatrician or pediatric specialist, please call 412-692-7337 or search our directory.

 A resource for our network of referring physicians.

 For more information about research, please call our main office at 412-692-6438.

-Through clinical trials, the Pediatric Hematology/Oncology team at Children's Hospital of Pittsburgh of UPMC is accelerating the search for cures to childhood cancer.
+Through clinical trials, the Pediatric Hematology/Oncology team at UPMC Children's Hospital of Pittsburgh is accelerating the search for cures to childhood cancer.
 Collaborating closely with the Children’s Oncology Group (COG), the only pediatric oncology clinical trials group funded by the National Cancer Institute and National Institutes of Health, Children’s is among an elite group of hospitals participating in Phase I clinical trials through COG and the Pediatric Brain Tumor Consortium.

 To help you locate a study relevant to your interests, we have organized them below.

 Simply select a category and then browse the studies within the category to review brief descriptions and requirements.
 Or if you are looking for a study dealing with a specific condition, please use the search tool at the top of this page.
 Be sure to include the word "study" along with the name of the condition.
 Physicians or parents/guardians of pediatric patients who might be eligible are encouraged to inquire about enrollment.
 Contact information is listed at the end of each study.

 UPMC Children’s Hospital of Pittsburgh is one of only 21 hospitals qualified to be part of the Children’s Oncology Group’s elite Phase I/Pilot Research Consortium.